-A pre-print research paper (which hasn’t yet been peer-reviewed) from Poland suggests this may be true.
+A research paper from Poland suggests this may be true.
 Researchers say that patients with previous exposure to Borrelia (the bacteria that causes Lyme disease) appear to be at higher risk of severe COVID-19 after exposure to the SARS-CoV-2 virus.
-(Szewczyk-Dabrowska, et al., 2022 Preprint)
+(Szewczyk-Dabrowska, et al., 2022.)

 As we know from previous Lyme disease studies, co-infection with other pathogens complicates and frequently increases the severity of illness.
 As it turns out, the same appears to happen with COVID-19.

 Early in the pandemic, it was evident that patients with pre-existing comorbidities, such as heart disease, obesity or diabetes, were at greatest risk for developing severe disease or death.